Overnight Camp Preparation

 - Make sure your child received a cabin picture and gets contact information from their cabin mates so they can stay in touch all year long.

-- After loading up the car, drive to Kampen Lodge in the Lake Village and find a parking spot.
+- After loading up the car, drive home safely!

 Frequently Asked Overnight Camp Questions